daovincent/Advanced-Algorithm-Cookbook/ALGO/MinimumSpanningTree.md

 - A minimal spanning tree in a graph is a spanning tree of minimal weight

 ## Prim's algorithm
+TL;DR : Select starting node and then always take the edge with the smallest weight from selected nodes
 ### Complexity
 (Same as Dijkstra's algorithm)
 - O(|V|2) is we use an **array for d** (distance)